-- We propose an automatic framework to generate an effective di/dt stressmark without comprehensive knowledge of a microprocessor system. - We utilize a Genetic Algorithm to generate a benchmark that creates a maximum voltage droop in a given microprocessor and PDN. - Our automated framework reduces designers' time to generate a hand-coded di/dt stressmark and/or to simulate typical benchmarks that are possibly irrelevant to inducing maximum voltage droop. - Our di/dt stressmark generation method can target an individual unit, the whole processor, or even more complex architecture such as multiple processors and GPUs. - Our di/dt stressmark can be applied to PDN analysis and circuit marginality tests.
+- We propose an automatic framework to generate an effective di/dt stressmark without comprehensive knowledge of a microprocessor system. - We utilize a Genetic Algorithm to generate a benchmark that creates a maximum voltage droop in a given microprocessor and PDN. - Our automated framework reduces designers' time to generate a hand-coded di/dt stressmark and/or to simulate typical benchmarks that are possibly irrelevant to inducing maximum voltage droop. - Our di/dt stressmark generation method can target an individual unit, the whole processor, or even more complex architecture such as multiple processors and GPUs - Our di/dt stressmark can be applied to PDN analysis and circuit marginality tests.

-We review the related works in Section II and show current pulse analysis in Section III.
-Section IV explains our di/dt stressmark generation framework.
-We compare our method to a previous method in Section V and conclude in Section VI.
+We review the related works in Section II and explain our di/dt stressmark generation framework in Section III.
+We compare our method to a previous method in Section IV and conclude in Section V.